 Limitations will be placed on the size of events and gatherings in accordance with current guidance and recommendations from government and health officials.
 Maple, Lakeview, Berlin Student Lounge, and Mueller Theater have been converted to classroom space and will not be available for general reservations.
 We encourage the use of outdoor space for events.
 The Anderson Amphitheater can be reserved through Reserve a Campus Location on MyWestminster.
 Tabling opportunities in the McKelvey Campus Center (TUB Tables) will be suspended, as activities cannot be held in compliance with physical distancing requirements.

-Gatherings may not exceed guidance from the State of Pennsylvania (250 for green phase).
+Gatherings may not exceed guidance from the State of Pennsylvania.
 Physical distancing and facial coverings are required at gatherings whether held indoors or outdoors.
 Food provided at events must be individually packaged using disposable containers.
 Approval for campus events hosted by academic and administrative departments will be granted by the area vice president.

 Involvement in campus activities and the resultant sense of community are important components of a college education and hallmarks of Westminster College student life.
 The Assistant Director of Student Engagement will support the work of student organizations and will provide creative outlets and alternatives for their standard operations.
 Student Affairs strongly recommends the use of virtual meetings and programming.

 Student Affairs will provide approval for in-person student organization events in compliance with proper use of on-campus spaces and physical distancing guidelines.
-The maximum size for events will follow guidelines set by the State of Pennsylvania (250 for green phase).
+The maximum size for events will follow guidelines set by the State of Pennsylvania.
 Physical distancing and facial coverings are required at gatherings whether held indoors or outdoors.

 Organization activities must follow the guidelines for Campus Events and must be approved by Student Affairs.
 Student organizations are asked to complete a health and safety plan for events as part of the approval process.
-The Assistant Director of Student Engagement will educate student organization leaders on the approval process and will provide the associated forms.
+The Assistant Dean of Student Affairs will educate student organization leaders on the approval process and will provide the associated forms.

-Student organization sponsored travel is suspended at this time.
+Student organization sponsored travel is suspended for the 2020-2021 academic year.

 Student organizations are encouraged to use digital signage to promote events and meetings.
+Fill out the Marketing and Communications form to have your event promoted digital signage.
 TUB Banner paper and markers cannot be properly disinfected and will be temporarily unavailable.

 All social activity must be held on campus and comply with guidelines for Campus Events.
-Gatherings, including recruiting events and parties, at fraternity houses are suspended until further notice.
-Virtual chapter meetings are encouraged.
-The Assistant Director of Student Engagement will assist chapters will the development of a creative alternative to traditional recruitment events in compliance with NPC, IFC and each chapter’s headquarters.
+Virtual meetings chapter meetings are encouraged.
+The Assistant Dean of Student Affairs will assist chapters will the development of a creative alternative to traditional recruitment events in compliance with NPC, IFC and each chapter’s headquarters.
+Fraternity chapter members are permitted to be outside on fraternity property.
+Brothers and other students who do not live in the fraternity house are not permitted into the residence.